EvanJSP215/HomeAway/README.md

 # HomeAway
-A Mobile/Web Application designed to help ease the moving process for new Chinese Immigrants coming to New York City, USA.
+A Mobile/Web Application designed to help ease the settling process for new Chinese Immigrants coming to New York City, USA.